Human Rights Guidance Tool for the Financial Sector

 (based on internationally recognised standards and voluntary initiatives)

-Companies face human rights issues and risks in their supply chain, as purchasers of goods and services from other companies which may be associated with poor human rights practice or controversy.
+Companies face human rights issues and risks in their supply chain.
+They may purchase goods and services from other companies which are associated with poor human rights practice or controversy.

 What are the main issues?

-Ad hoc visits to supplier locations can be carried out by the purchasing company, or by a third party representative on its behalf, to check that standards are being upheld.
+• Visits - ad hoc visits to supplier locations can be carried out by the purchasing company, or by a third party representative on its behalf, to check that standards are being upheld

-Contractual agreements between suppliers and the company can contain specific human rights protection or performance clauses.
-Human rights requirements may form part of the invitation to tender process.
+• Contracts - contractual agreements between suppliers and the company can contain specific human rights protection or performance clauses.
+Human rights requirements may form part of the invitation to tender/bidding process